Climate Change Mitigation and Adaptation

 Initiatives at Offices

-Electricity conservation measures at offices include reducing the amount of lighting (after verifying lighting levels), introducing LED lighting, turning off lit advertisements, halting elevator operation, and notifying employees of electricity consumption amounts to raise awareness.
+Reduction of amount of lighting (after verifying lighting levels), introduction of LED lighting, deactivation of lit advertisements, halting of elevator operation, and notification of employees of electricity consumption amounts to raise awareness

 Transition to LED Lighting